Playing with art and storytelling to make friends with the fear inside me

 Angel Series 2017-2019

 I had never heard their music, and assumed it would be fun and delightful, given the name of the piano and guitar duo.
 Instead, the poignant lyrics sung by Brian Kershisnik brought me to tears.
 As an artist he paints messy, as does J. Kirk Richards from whom I took two out of eight oil painting classes in 2015 or 16.
+I was too weak to do all the classes, having spent most of 2007 onwards in bed, similar to the author, Laura Hillenbrand.

 Years ago, I read a beautiful memoir written by Dr. Rachel Naomi Remen, MD.
 It is entitled, “My Grandfather’s Blessings.”
 A childhood friend, Kris, had given me a copy.